ultralytics/ultralytics/docs/en/models/mobile-sam.md

         }
         ```

 ## FAQ

-### What is MobileSAM and how does it differ from the original SAM?
+### What is MobileSAM, and how does it differ from the original SAM?

-**MobileSAM** is a lightweight and fast image segmentation model specifically designed for mobile applications.
-It retains the same pipeline as the original SAM but replaces the large ViT-H encoder with a smaller, more efficient Tiny-ViT encoder.
-The main differences include:
+MobileSAM is a lightweight and fast image segmentation model designed for mobile applications.
+While retaining the same pipeline as the original SAM, it uses a smaller Tiny-ViT (5M parameters) image encoder instead of the heavyweight ViT-H encoder (632M parameters).
+This results in a model that is 5 times smaller and 7 times faster than the original SAM, making MobileSAM ideal for mobile and low-power devices.
+For more details, visit the [MobileSAM project page](https://github.com/ChaoningZhang/MobileSAM).

-- **Encoder Size:** Original SAM uses a 611M parameter ViT-H encoder, while MobileSAM uses a 5M parameter Tiny-ViT encoder.
-- **Speed:** Original SAM operates at 452ms per image, while MobileSAM processes images in just 8ms for the encoder and 12ms for the whole pipeline.
-    For more details, visit our [SAM page](sam.md).

-### How can I test the performance of MobileSAM on my device?
+### How can I test MobileSAM in Ultralytics?

-You can easily test MobileSAM using the provided Python examples.
-Here’s how to predict a segment based on a point prompt:
+Testing MobileSAM in Ultralytics follows the same methods used for the original SAM.
+You can download the model [here](https://github.com/ChaoningZhang/MobileSAM/blob/master/weights/mobile_sam.pt) and use Point or Box prompts in your tests.
+Below are examples for both:

+**Point Prompt:**

 ```python
 from ultralytics import SAM